denaliyinuo/World_Energy_Electricity_Situation/README.md

 # World Energy and Electricity Situation and The Transition to a Zero Carbon Future

 For the original python code, please [click here to visit my Kaggle notebook](https://www.kaggle.com/nathanoliver/current-status-of-the-world-s-energy), or go to the above m file.
+All graphs and code were developed by myself.

+Data Source

+Hannah Ritchie (2014) - "Energy".
+Published online at OurWorldInData.org.
+Retrieved from: 'https://ourworldindata.org/energy' [Online Resource]

 # Overview